MG-RAST: Feature annotation

-To identify the putative functions and annotations of the genes, MG-RAST follows a multi-step process.
-Initially, it builds clusters of proteins at a 90% identity level using the UCLUST implementation in QIIME.
-The longest sequence within each cluster is then selected for further analysis.

-For the similarity analysis, MG-RAST employs sBLAT, a parallelized version of the BLAT algorithm using OpenMP.
-The search is conducted against a protein database derived from the M5nr, which integrates nonredundant sequences from various databases such as GenBank, SEED, IMG, UniProt, KEGG, and eggNOGs.
+In order to identify the putative functions and annotation of the genes, MG-RAST builds clusters of proteins at 90% identity level using the UCLUST implementation in QIIME.
+The longest sequence of each cluster will be selected for a similarity analysis.
+The similarity analysis is computed through sBLAT (in which BLAT algorithm is parallelized using OpenMP).
+The search is computed against a protein database derived from the M5nr, which provides nonredundant integration of sequences from GenBank, SEED, IMG, UniProt, KEGG and eggNOGs databases.

-In the case of reads associated with rRNA sequences, a clustering step is performed at a 97% identity level.
-The longest sequence from each cluster is chosen as the representative and is used for a BLAT search against the M5rna database.
-This database integrates sequences from SILVA, Greengenes, and RDP, providing a comprehensive reference for the analysis of ribosomal RNA sequences.
+The reads associated to rRNA sequences are clustered at 97% identity.
+The longest sequence of each cluster is picked as representative and will be used for a BLAT search against the M5rna database, which integrates SILVA, Greengenes and RDP.